 The Europe Direct initiative was launched in Ireland in 2005.
 The European Commission wanted to create a network of accessible, local information centres in all member states.
 The mission of the network is to distribute information and advice about the European Union’s policies, actively promote local and regional debate about the European Union, allow the European institutions to disseminate local and regional information and give the public the opportunity to send feedback to the European Union institutions.

-- A supply of information on the European Union free of charge.
+- Information on the European Union

 Or you can find out about the network across Europe here.